bruiglesias/bruiglesias/README.md

   👁️‍🗨️ Computer vision and digital image processing with OpenCV<br/>
  	📊 Statistics applied to data analysis and machine learning <br/>
   🤖 Robotics and autonomous navigation with ROS (robot operating system) <br/>
+  💬 LLMs using langchaing, hunggingface and RAG techniques<br/>
   👉 And More

 ### Languages